MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/try-remote-assist.md

 1. Wait a few hours for the Teams trial licensing to be applied.

-1. Sign into Dynamics 365 Remote Assist with your Microsoft Teams account.
+1. Sign in to Dynamics 365 Remote Assist with your Microsoft Teams account.

 1. When the app prompts you to start your free trial of Dynamics 365 Remote Assist, select **Continue**.
 Your **Contacts** page displays.
 You can now use Dynamics 365 Remote Assist on your HoloLens device.